mouseless/mouseless.codes/services.md

 ### We Offer;
 # Staff Augmentation

-We build long-term partnerships to take the __full responsibility__ of the in-house software that you'd rather outsource.
+We build long-term partnerships to take __full responsibility__ of in-house software that you'd rather outsource.

 :::